-Interview: New York Times explains the in-house adtech it is using to prepare for the death of third-party cookies - Press Gazette
+New York Times preparing for death of third-party cookies - Press Gazette

 “There was a lot of A/B testing we did with our clients to see how those campaigns performed.
 And that’s when we realised that some of the signals we are looking for are actually pretty much comparable.
 In fact, sometimes it’s better than what we used to have.”

-Read more: How Jeff Bezos’ Washington Post is taking on Google and Facebook with ‘insanely unique’ ad technology for publishers
+[Read more: How Jeff Bezos’ Washington Post is taking on Google and Facebook with ‘insanely unique’ ad technology for publishers]

 Publishers worry about the loss of third-party cookie revenues